abz2489/woofing-walks/README.md

 4. Contact Form page has whitespace to the right.
 Using dev tools, I could see that one of my row divs was creating thing but wasn't sure which one.
 I added background-color: red to one and background-color: blue to another to identify.
 I then added margin:auto to the problem div in CSS.

 5. Nav buttons are showing too large on medium screens (768px) on the Index Page and Contact Page.
 Bug fixed by removing larger font size in the 768px media query.

+6. Image in the Our Story section distorted.
+Changed the original image to square, using windows.
+Coverted the image to Webp and replaced existing image to fix the bug.
 ### Unfixed Bugs

 -------------------------------------
 ## **Deployment**